 You can find the Hierarchy tab in the product campaign menu.
 Let us now familiarize ourselves with what can be set under this tab and what we can see there.

 First things first, set the campaign name (1.) you’d like to be displayed in the advertising systems.
-The name can be changed both before, and after synchronization, but there are two things you have to pay attention to.
+The name can be changed both before, and after synchronization, but there is one thing you have to pay attention to.

-Firstly – if you use a variable in the campaign name after synchronization took place, you can no longer change the name.
+If you use a variable in the campaign name, after synchronization took place, you can no longer change the name.
 In that case, you have no choice but to duplicate the campaign, rename it as necessary, and in the end synchronize it.
 Don’t forget to delete your old campaign so that there’s no duplicate in the advertising system.

 You can also set the name of your ad group (2.).
 The name must always include a _product_id_ – this helps PPC Bee to always make perfectly sure that your products are unique.
 The parameter can be put anywhere in the name.